rikosintie/Discovery/docs/usage.md

 For example,
 `device-inventory-HQ.csv`

 There is a sample file named device-inventory-area1.csv in the project.
-The site name is just a tag to allow you to have as many device-inventory files as you need.
+The site name is just a tag so that you can have as many device-inventory files as you need.
+At a large customer this might be the MDF and then a series of IDFs.

 ### CSVLENS

-There is also a great terminal tool called csvlens.
-It's an open source project on [GitHub](https://github.com/YS-L/csvlens).
+There is also a great terminal tool called `csvlens`.
+It's an open source project on [GitHub csvlens](https://github.com/YS-L/csvlens).
 It's cross platform and runs on Mac/Linux/Windows.

+#### Install on Mac/Linux

-On Mac/Linux, Homebrew is easiest way to install
+Homebrew is easiest way to install

 `brew install csvlens` and your are done.